18F/eng-hiring/README.md

 ## Build / Deployment

-This project uses CircleCI, here the dashboard
+This project uses CircleCI, [here is the dashboard](https://circleci.com/gh/18F/eng-hiring/)

 For debugging, the [local-cli](https://circleci.com/docs/2.0/local-cli/) is useful: `circleci local execute`